Christopher S. Ahmad: Tommy John surgery

 Ahmad has performed many Tommy John surgeries.
 This is an elbow surgery most commonly performed on collegiate and professional athletes, especially baseball players.
 It is known in the medical community as ulnar collateral ligament (UCL) reconstruction, a surgical graft procedure in which the ulnar collateral ligament in the medial elbow is replaced with a tendon from elsewhere in the body.
 Tommy John surgeries are being performed with greater frequency, leading to questions of whether sports elbow injuries are becoming more common or if players with elbow injuries are undergoing the surgery when it’s not necessary.
 In 2012 Ahmad published a paper regarding the public’s perception of the surgery.
 In it, he stated that 33% of coaches, 37% of parents, 51% of high school athletes, and 26% of collegiate athletes believed that Tommy John surgery should be performed on players without elbow injury to enhance performance.

 New York Yankees

 Ahmad began assisting the New York Yankees in 2008 and became the head team physician in 2009.

 Lawsuit

 On October 4, 2013, Alex Rodriguez filed a lawsuit against Ahmad for malpractice.
-The lawsuit said Rodriguez had kept playing and worsened a left hip injury in October 2012 because Ahmad didn’t tell him an MRI had showed a joint tear.
+The lawsuit said Rodriguez had kept playing and worsened a left hip injury in October 2012 because Ahmad didn’t tell him that an MRI had shown a joint tear.
 Rodriguez ultimately had surgery for the injury in January 2013, and his recuperation kept him from rejoining the Yankees until August of that year.
 On June 21, 2014, Rodriguez dropped the suit.